Auxiliary inputs

 Huion calls buttons "Press Keys"

-Disabling Auxiliary inputs
+Disabling auxiliary inputs

 Some people love using these kind of inputs, but some people do not like them because either they